-7. Blink and you’ll miss Holland America Line’s Nieuw Statendam when she comes out of the shipyard in November 2018 as she is heading straight from Europe to the Caribbean.
-Which as I see it, is just a good reason for escaping to the West Indies for Christmas (the seven night 23rd December 2018 cruise spends the Big Day in the Dominican Republic, which is something very different to look forward to).
+7. Blink and you’ll miss Holland America Line’s Nieuw Statendam when she comes out of the shipyard in November 2018, as she heads straight from Europe to the Caribbean.
+Which as I see it, is just a good reason for escaping to the West Indies for Christmas (the seven-night 23rd December 2018 cruise spends the big day in the Dominican Republic, which is something very different to look forward to).
 If you need another excuse, she will feature the fabulous Sel de Mer brasserie that debuted on Koningsdam.

-10. This one – an ROL exclusive that pairs a voyage on Celebrity Constellation® with a tour of India’s Golden Triangle.
-I toured the Golden Triangle recently and it is magnificent; combining bustling bazaars, markets, temples and tombs in Delhi with the exquisite Taj Mahal in Agra (you’ll have an early start to be there as the sun rises but believe me it is worth it) and the breathtaking Amber Fort in the pink city of Jaipur.
-The 24 night package also includes two nights in Abu Dhabi before embarking Constellation for a cruise to Cochin, Goa and Mumbai.
+10. This one (an ROL Cruise exclusive) pairs a voyage on Celebrity Constellation® with a tour of India’s Golden Triangle.
+I toured the Golden Triangle recently and it is magnificent; combining bustling bazaars, markets, temples and tombs in Delhi with the exquisite Taj Mahal in Agra (you’ll have an early start to be there as the sun rises but believe me it is worth it) and the breath-taking Amber Fort in the pink city of Jaipur.
+The 24-night package also includes two nights in Abu Dhabi before embarking Constellation for a cruise to Cochin, Goa and Mumbai.
 Miss it if you dare!